 The known distributions of scorpions are based on records published in Lamoral and Reynders (1975) and Prendini (1995), on ScorpionMap project on the ADU Virtual Museum, and on my own experience sampling scorpions across southern Africa for atlasing and taxonomic purposes.
-The estimate of the extent of occurrence for this species was prepared using Google Maps satellite imagery for identifying the extent of occurrence in the region it occupies, using an online area calculation tool available at https://www.daftlogic.com/projects-google-maps-area-calculator-tool.htm.
+The estimate of the extent of occurrence for this species was prepared using Google Maps satellite imagery for identifying the extent of the region it occupies, using an online area calculation tool available at https://www.daftlogic.com/projects-google-maps-area-calculator-tool.htm.

 Lamoral, B.H. and Reynders S.C.
 1975.
 A catalogue of the scorpions described from the Ethiopian faunal region up to December 1973.
 Annals of the Natal Museum 33: 489-576.